University College Cork appoints its first female Head of the College Of Science, Engineering, and Food Science

 STEM (Science, Technology, Engineering and.
 Mathematics) education and research in UCC covers a comprehensive range of subject areas: life and biological sciences, physics, chemistry and maths, engineering, architecture, and ICT.

 Passionate about STEM, Prof. Culloty has ambitious plans for the College:

-"I am delighted to be appointed as the first female Head of College and believe that there has never been such an exciting time to study STEM, sustainability is at the heart of our programmes and our research.
-Together we are the Scientists, the Technologists, the Engineers, and the Mathematicians who are focussed on creatng and delivering a sustainable future for us all.
+"I am delighted to be appointed as the first female Head of College and believe that there has never been such an exciting time to study STEM.
+Sustainability is at the heart of our programmes and our research.
+Together we are the Scientists, the Technologists, the Engineers, and the Mathematicians who are focussed on creating and delivering a sustainable future for us all.
 We are developing the innovative solutions to support a sustainable and environmentally responsible society.

 "STEM has always been hugely important in society and will play a pivotal role in the world’s economic recovery once we begin to return to post-pandemic normality.
 It will provide significant career opportunities to those who opt to study a STEM discipline, and I am proud that our graduates have the skills and attributes to play their role in solving key societal challenges in the 21st century," she said.

 As the first female Head of College in STEM at UCC, Prof. Culloty is committed to encouraging girls to study STEM and is one of the role models for I Wish 2021.

 Prof. Culloty was also part of the University Steering Group when the University achieved its first Athena Swan bronze award, an accolade that recognises and celebrates good employment practices for women working in higher education.